-The actual number of restricted shares issued to each executive officer under the performance-based restricted stock unit is based on a sliding scale for pretax income above or below the target and is subject to minimum and maximum thresholds.
+The actual number of restricted shares issued to each executive officer under the performance-based restricted stock unit is based on a sliding scale for pre-tax income above or below the target and is subject to minimum and maximum thresholds.
 For fiscal 2010, the pre-tax income target was set at \$17,385,000, the same level as our annualized target used for our non-equity incentive plan arrangement described above, while our actual performance was \$39,301,000.
 If our pre-tax income were less than 80% of the target pre-tax income in fiscal 2010, then no executive officer would have received restricted shares from the performance-based restricted stock units.
-If our pre-tax income were between 80% and 100% of the target in fiscal 2010, then the executive officers would have received a number of restricted shares based on a sliding scale between 50% of the target restricted shares and 100% of the target restricted shares.
-If our pre-tax income were between 100% and 120% of the target in fiscal 2010, then the executive officers would have received a number of restricted shares and 150% of the target restricted shares.
+If our pre-tax income were between 80% and 100% of the target in fiscal 2010, then the executive officers would have received a number of restricted shares based on a sliding scale between 50% of the target restricted shares and 100% of the target restricted shares based on a sliding scale between 100% of the target restricted shares and 150% of the target restricted shares.
 Because our pre-tax income exceeded 120% of the target in fiscal 2010, the executive officers each received a maximum number of restricted shares based on 150% of the target restricted share amounts.